nmstate/nmstate.github.io/devel/api.md

 These values are based on the teamd JSON API.
 For further information please refer to [teamd manual page](https://github.com/jpirko/libteam/blob/master/man/teamd.conf.5)

+## Limitations of Team interface

+When certain team interface is not created by NetworkManager or nmstate, the `libnmstate.show()` might showing the incorrect running state of it.

 ## `Team.Port.NAME`